Giving for Growth...

 If you have any questions at all or wish to discuss any of this further, in confidence, please get in touch – my details are below.
 Thank you all so much for your support.

-Charlotte Ford - Gift Aid Secretary, St Margaret of Antioch Church
+Linda Carter - Gift Aid Secretary, St Margaret of Antioch Church